jolegrand10/mongonode/README.md

 Page `add.html` displays a form to enter a new contact

 ## Database
-The database is very simple with only one collection for `contacts.
+The database is very simple with only one collection for `contacts`.

 Contacts have a `name` and an `email` field, in addition to the unavoidable `_id`.